erenon/erenon.github.com/content/posts/2022-09-08-summary-of-readings.md

 ## Parenting

- - [How to Talk So Kids Will Listen & Listen So Kids Will Talk](https://www.goodreads.com/book/show/769016) by Adele Faber, Elaine Mazlish
+ - [How to Talk So Kids Will Listen & Listen So Kids Will Talk](https://www.goodreads.com/book/show/769016) by Adele Faber, Elaine Mazlish.
    A great book with practical tips on _difficult_ but everyday situations when dealing with children.
    Half of the book is tips - just the right amount, half of it is case-studies.
    The presented techniques do work.
+Highly recommended for parents with small children.
  - [Raising An Emotionally Intelligent Child](https://www.goodreads.com/book/show/213186.Raising_An_Emotionally_Intelligent_Child) by John Gottman.
    The author argues that understanding, reflecting and labeling the child's emotions is beneficial in may ways.
    True.
 The book information/letter ratio is a bit low.